Pechanga Arena: Concerts

+LMFAO performed for their Sorry for Party Rocking Tour June 9, 2012.

-Selena Gomez performed at the arena on November 8, 2013 during her Stars Dance Tour.
+Selena Gomez performed at the arena on November 8, 2013, during her Stars Dance Tour.

-Madonna played a date here on October 29, 2015, becoming her first-ever performance in the arena, during her Rebel Heart Tour.
-The show sold 10,500 seats and grossed over $1.6 million with ticket prices ranging from $50–355, becoming one of the most expensive concerts.
+Madonna played a date there on October 29, 2015, becoming her first-ever performance in the arena, during her Rebel Heart Tour.
+The show sold 10,500 seats and grossed over $1.6 million with ticket prices ranging from $50 to $355, becoming one of the most expensive concerts.

-Muse played a date here on January 7, 2016, on their Drones World Tour.
+Muse played a date there on January 7, 2016, on their Drones World Tour.

-Jason Aldean played a date here late in 2016, on his Six-String Nation Tour, with Kid Rock as his opening act.
+Jason Aldean played a date there late in 2016, on his Six-String Nation Tour.

-Justin Bieber played a date here on March 29, 2016, as a part of his Purpose World Tour.

-Sheryl Crow, Bob Dylan, and Willie Nelson played a date here in September 2017 as part of their Outlaw Music Festival tour.
+Sheryl Crow, Bob Dylan, and Willie Nelson played a date there in September 2017 as part of their Outlaw Music Festival tour.

 Tyler, The Creator performed at the venue on February 2, 2018, as part of a run of headlining North American tour in support of his recently released album Flower Boy.

 Lana Del Rey performed at the venue on February 15, 2018, as part of her LA to the Moon Tour, with support from Kali Uchis.

 Maluma performed at the venue on April 8, 2018, as part of his F.A.M.E tour.

-Slayer kicked off their final tour here on May 10, 2018, with support from Lamb of God, Anthrax, Behemoth, and Testament.
+Slayer kicked off their final tour there on May 10, 2018, with support from Lamb of God, Anthrax, Behemoth, and Testament.

 Shakira performed at the venue on September 5, 2018, as part of her El Dorado World Tour.

 Local radio station KHTS-FM held its annual "Summer Kickoff Concert" at the venue on May 31, 2019.
 It featured Halsey, Ellie Goulding, CNCO, Bebe Rexha, NCT 127, and five other artists.

-Jennifer Lopez performed at the arena on June 10, 2019 as part of her It's My Party Tour.
+Jennifer Lopez performed at the arena on June 10, 2019, as part of her It's My Party Tour.

-Country-pop superstar Carrie Underwood has performed in the arena multiple times, first on October 1, 2010, during her Play On Tour; the second on October 20, 2012, during her Blown Away Tour; the third on September 16, 2016, during her Storyteller Tour: Stories in the Round; and the fourth on September 10, 2019, during her Cry Pretty Tour 360, making her one of the artists with the most performances in the arena.
+Country-pop singer Carrie Underwood has performed in the arena multiple times, first on October 1, 2010, during her Play On Tour; the second on October 20, 2012, during her Blown Away Tour; the third on September 16, 2016, during her Storyteller Tour: Stories in the Round; and the fourth on September 10, 2019, during her Cry Pretty Tour 360, making her one of the artists with the most performances in the arena.

-Tame Impala played the first of their The Slow Rush tour concerts here on March 9, 2020 just prior to the shutdown due to the Coronavirus pandemic.
+Tame Impala played the first of their The Slow Rush tour concerts there on March 9, 2020, just prior to the shutdown due to the Coronavirus pandemic.

+Harry Styles performed at the arena on November 15, 2021, as part of his Love On Tour.

-Bad Bunny brought his red hot, El Ultimo Tour Del Mundo to Pechanga, on February 23, 2022, selling out the arena.
-Previously, Bad Bunny has played at the arena on November 22, 2019, as part of his X 100Pre Tour and on August 25, 2018 as part of his La Nueva Religión Tour.
+Bad Bunny brought his El Ultimo Tour Del Mundo to Pechanga on February 23, 2022, selling out the arena.
+Previously, Bad Bunny played at the arena on November 22, 2019, as part of his X 100Pre Tour and on August 25, 2018, as part of his La Nueva Religión Tour.

+AJR headlined the arena for the first time on May 1, 2024, for their The Maybe Man Tour.